It’s no secret that Google Stadia failed to impress with its 2019 launch despite the innovative technology behind it that works surprisingly well.

 Now that support for Google Stadia is finally ramping up and Amazon Luna is slowly getting introduced to the world, we’ll have to see how the emerging cloud wars between platforms like Stadia, Luna, and xCloud plays out.

 Jijiashvili doesn’t think it needs to be a winner-take-all situation though.
 “The cloud gaming market is still embryonic,” he says.”
 As it grows rapidly, it will offer ample room for multiple competing services to thrive.
 I see no reason why both Stadia and Luna can’t be successful.”

-Crowd Choice launches in Dead By Daylight October 1 and Baldur's Gate 3 October 6.
+Crowd Choice launches in Dead By Daylight on October 1 and Baldur's Gate 3 on October 6.